aya9aladdin/libraray-application/README.md

 - add tests for the API
 - schema validation for the DB
 - add alert messages after adding/deleting/updating a book
-- add more error-handling logic in both back and front end
+- add more error-handling logic in both the back and front end

 ## running the backend